tsnellgrove/oop_learning/techwtim/dc3_doc.md

 IN-PROC: move stateful_dict['universal'] to static_dict['universal'] ???
 	IDEA: This will be harder than I thought - because I am not passing static_dict everywhere
 	IDEA: Either I need to start packing variables or I need to stuff everything in stateful_dict???
+	IDEA: how about a module that declares static_dict and is called by all other modules?
+	TBD: create dc3_static_init
 TBD: Centralize all descriptions into a description_dict declared in a dedicated module
 TBD: Need to dis-entangle modules better